Exercises, Whole Health

 2. Place your palms flat on the wall, finger tips up.
 Hands should be at shoulder height and slightly wider than shoulder width distance apart.

-3. Lean in toward the wall, bending elbows.
+3. Inhale, lean in toward the wall, bending elbows.

 • inhale as you bend your elbows